-Report this activity when participants are involved in a formal assessment by DVR or other qualified assessing agency.
+Valid for the following programs: W-2, LF, CF Report this activity when participants are involved in a formal assessment by a qualified assessing agency.
 This assessment will identify the appropriate level of work needed, accommodations, and learning capacity of the participant.